benglpd/BrainWare/README.md

 - UI / Views

 ## Improvements
-- Migrate application to .NET Core
+- Migrate application to .NET Core for faster and easier DI implementation
 - Add logging
 - Add error handling
 - Use Blazor for UI